GiorgioJacomella/Ski-Service/README.md

 ## Descripion
 A Web-service with CRUD Operations to the backend, Login Window and SQL Database

-Service Order Page
+Service Order Page,
-Login Page(No Registration included)
+Login Page(No Registration included),
 Coworker Dashboard

 ## Technologies